-The simplest way to get ill-typed code running on a card is to edit a CAP file to introduce a type flaw and install it on the card.
-Of course, this will only work for cards without on-card bcv.
+The simplest way to get ill-typed code running on a card is to edit a CAP (Converted APplet) file to introduce a type flaw in the bytecode and install it on the card.
+Of course, this will only work for cards without on-card BCV and for unsigned CAP files.
 One can make such edits in the CAP file or - which is easier - in the more readable JCA (Java Card Assembly) files.
 For example, to treat a byte array as a short array, it is enough to change a baload (byte load) opcode into a saload (short load).
+Such a misinterpreted array type can potentially lead to accessing other applets' memory as we explain in Section 4.
 To further simplify things, instead of editing JCA or CAP files, one could use some tool for this; ST Microelectronics have developed such a tool, which they kindly let us use.